chihyang/CPP_Primer/chap02/README.md

 ##Exercise 2.8

-> Using escape sequences, write a program to print 2M followed by a newline.
-Modify the program to print 2, then a tab, then an M, followed by a newline.
+> Using escape sequences, write a program to print _2M_ followed by a newline.
+Modify the program to print _2_, then a tab, then an _M_, followed by a newline.

 [Exer02_08.cpp](Exer02_08.cpp)